 Thank you, sir/ madam, for this cue card.
 I can relate to many occasions when I had to borrow some things from my near and dear ones.
 Nonetheless, for this cue card topic, I am going to describe an event when I was bound to borrow some cash money from my uncle.

 I borrowed many other things from other people.
 But this one is very special for me to remember.
 It is because it was my first job ever and I borrowed the money from my own uncle.
-I think it was a good decision to make not to ask for money to a friend rather I asked my uncle.
-My uncle visits me sometime and I mention the event to him and show my gratitude sometimes.
+I think it was a good decision to make not to ask for money from a friend rather I asked my uncle.
+My uncle visits me some time and I mention the event to him and show my gratitude sometimes.

 This is the end of the answer.

 You can also cover other similar topics with this cue card answer.